Last Update: November 18, 2024

 Read Our Full Review Of The Horizon 7.8 AT Treadmill Here

-The AssaultRunner Pro Manual Treadmill has no speed limit, and it is ready to help you find yours.
-Whether you want to run at steady pace, incorporate some intervals, or sprint all-out, the AssaultRunner Pro is the best manual treadmill for it.
+The AssaultRunner Pro Manual Treadmill has no speed limit and is ready to help you find yours.
+Whether you want to run at a steady pace, incorporate some intervals, or sprint all-out, the AssaultRunner Pro is the best manual treadmill.

 AssaultRunner Pro Treadmill